 That’s why I wanted to share some simple investing basics I’ve learned and how I use one of my favorite new investing tools to create an easy investing strategy.

-How to Make Investing Simple in Five Easy Steps
+How to Invest in 5 Easy Steps

 As an investment analyst of more than a decade, I’m going to let you in on a dirty-little secret within the industry.
 Most of the investment analysis you see on TV and the web is purely for entertainment.
 The fact is that the majority of investors don’t need more than a few simple rules to put together a solid investment plan.